-To the extent that the Appropriated Revenues and Estimated Budget Savings equal or exceed the Appropriated Expenditures, the budget is considered balanced.
-Should the Appropriated Expenditures exceed the Appropriated Revenues and Estimated Budget Savings, the difference would be shown in the Fund Summaries Tab as Excess (Deficit) Revenues over Expenditures and as Beginning Surplus in the Revenue Detail Tab.
-The amount of the Beginning Surplus would specify the amount by which the Fund Balance would be depleted.
-Estimated Budget Savings is the projection of the budget variance for both revenue and expenditures based on the least favorable difference over the last four years.
+To the extent that the Appropriated Revenues, Beginning Surplus, and Estimated Budget Savings equal the Appropriated Expenditures, the budget is considered balanced.
+Should the Appropriated Expenditures be different from the Appropriated Revenues, the difference would be shown in the Fund Summaries Section as Excess (Deficit) Revenues over Expenditures and as Beginning Surplus and/or Estimated Budget Savings in the Revenue Detail Section.
+The amount of the Beginning Surplus would specify the amount by which the Fund Balance is expected to change.
+Estimated Budget refers to an amount of projected favorable budget variances expected to be realized during the budget year but that is not identifiable before the start of the year in a way that could be attributed to one or more specific line items.